 Independent contractors who are injured on the job should also take care to document the accident and everything that happens afterward.
 This information is vital evidence that could help win a personal injury lawsuit.

-Whether a worker has to file a workers’ comp claim or bring a civil lawsuit, the process requires extensive paperwork and following procedural guidelines.
-Therefore, it is highly recommended that anyone injured in an accident retain a personal injury attorney to take care of the process for them and fight for the largest possible settlement.
-Injured workers should be focusing their efforts on getting better and not filing documents.
+Whether you have to file a workers’ comp claim or bring a civil lawsuit, the process requires extensive paperwork and following procedural guidelines.
+Therefore, it is highly recommended that you retain a personal injury attorney to

 7. What is the time limit for filing a claim?

-To file a workers’ comp claim, employees must inform their employer about their work-related injury or disease within seven (7) days of it occurring.
-And the claim must be filed no later than 90 days after the injury.
-Meanwhile, independent contractors typically have a two-year statute of limitations in Nevada after the injury to file suit.5
+To file a workers’ comp claim, you must inform your employer about your work-related injury or disease within seven (7) days of it occurring.
+Then the claim must be filed no later than 90 days after the injury.

-It is extremely important that injured or sick workers meet these deadlines.
-Otherwise, they may forfeit getting any benefits at all.6 An experienced personal injury attorney can help manage the claim and make sure all the forms are filed in time.
+It is extremely important that you meet these deadlines.
+Otherwise, you may forfeit getting any benefits at all.6

 8. How do employers fight back?